Stimulated Neutrino Transformation with Sinusoidal Density Profiles: Applications

-Using the base density profile and the parametric resonance condition, $\delta\breve{k}_{ij} + n\,k_{\star} = 0$, where the subscripts $i$ and $j$ denotes matter states 1,2 or 3, we predict the locations where significant stimulated transitions between the states may occur.
-These are the places where the $ n / \delta\breve{k}_{ij}$ curves in Fig. (\ref{fig:masssplittings}), intersect the horizontal dashed line corresponding to $\lambdabar_{\star}$.
+Using the base density profile and the parametric resonance condition, $\delta\breve{k}_{ij} + n\,k_{\star} = 0$, where the subscripts $i$ and $j$ denote matter states 1, 2 or 3, we predict the locations where significant stimulated transitions between the states may occur.
+These are the places where the $ n / \delta\breve{k}_{ij}$ curves in \fref{fig:masssplittings}, intersect the horizontal dashed line corresponding to $\lambdabar$.
 We see that there are seven locations (c,d,f,g,i,j,m) in the 1,2 channel (top panel) and seven locations (a,b,e,h,k,l,n) in the 2,3 channel (bottom panel).
 The formalism developed in the previous section assumed a constant density profile, but the supernova-like density profile we have chosen is not constant.
-Thus we only expect to see stimulated transitions at some subset of the fourteen locations identified in Fig. \ref{fig:masssplittings}.
-To determine this subset, can use a comparison of the density scale height $r_{\rho}=|\rho/ (d\rho/dr)|$ with the reduced parametric resonance wavelength $1/q_n$.
+Thus we only expect to see stimulated transitions at some subset of the fourteen locations identified in \fref{fig:masssplittings}.
+To determine this subset, we use a comparison of the density scale height $r_{\rho}=|\rho/ (d\rho/dr)|$ with the reduced parametric resonance wavelength $1/q_n$.
 When $r_{\rho} \gg 1/q_n$, then the constant density approximation is reasonable, and we should expect to see stimulated transitions.
-In Fig. \ref{fig:kr_and_scaleheight} where the top (bottom) panel again corresponds to the 1,2 (2,3) channel, it can be seen that the stimulated transition wavelength becomes long at the parametric resonance locations.
+In \fref{fig:kr_and_scaleheight} where the top (bottom) panel again corresponds to the 1,2 (2,3) channel, it can be seen that the stimulated transition wavelength becomes long at the parametric resonance locations.
 In the 1,2 channel, only for points f,g is $r_{\rho} \gg 1/q_n$, although $r_{\rho}$ is slightly larger than $1/q_n$ at m.
 Thus, we expect a significant stimulated transition at f,g, and a more moderate one at m.
 In the 2,3 channel, this figure suggests that the most significant transition will be at location k with more moderate transitions at h and l.